tech-learning-collective/hacker-trivia-night/_contents/how-does-hacker-trivia-night-work.md

 <details markdown="1">
 <summary><span>Beneficiaries</span></summary>

 Beneficiaries are groups or organizations who are doing awesome things.
-Our definition of &ldquo;awesome&rdquo; is quite loose; beneficiaries can be any local businesses, non-profit group, or other organization that has registered with us and that we believe shares our pro-social values.
+Our definition of &ldquo;awesome&rdquo; is quite loose; beneficiaries can be any local business, non-profit group, or other organization that has registered with us and that we believe shares our pro-social values.
 Not sure if you qualify?
 Don&rsquo;t stress!
 [Applying]({% link beneficiaries/apply/index.md %}#MainContent) is free.

 {:style="text-align: center;"}
 [Become a Beneficiary]({% link beneficiaries/apply/index.md %}#MainContent){:.button}